InteracionLabWorkshopTeam/repository-template/README.md

 ## Celebrate Your Collaboration

 After merging, take a moment to celebrate your teamwork and the story you've collectively enhanced in `filename.txt`.
-This process of branching, reviewing, and merging is a cornerstone of collaborative development, allowing multiple people to work on different aspects test
+This process of branching, reviewing, and merging is a cornerstone of collaborative development, allowing multiple people to work on different aspects